This is the second installment of our two-part series on how your website can affect your Google Ad Grant. Read part one on website compliance here.

 Read on to discover must-haves for a high-quality website that encourages users who’ve clicked on your ads to meaningfully engage with your organization’s online presence.

 - Limited Visual Friction: The easier it is to find information, the better the landing page experience.
-Avoid the use of excessive pop-ups or other features that could interfere with navigation on your site, and make sure the information you present on your landing pages is scannable and easy-to-read.
+Avoid the use of excessive pop-ups or other features that could interfere with navigation on your site.
+Also, make sure the information you present on your landing pages is scannable and easy-to-read.
 (Consider using digestible bullet points to get your point across—it’s what we did with this very blog post!)

 Highly Relevant Landing Pages